AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 # Smart Contract

 This article will guide you through how to use **AElf Boilerplate** to implement a smart contract.
 It takes example on the **Greeter** contract that's already included in Boilerplate.
+Based on the concepts this article presents you'll be able to create your own basic contract.

 ## Greeter contract